-Litsa and I realized yesterday afternoon that, we haven’t been receiving about ½ of the email that’s been sent to us from WYG readers and colleagues since early June.
-This is distressing.
-Half is a lot; a lot of emails we now need to catch up on, a lot of people who think we just didn’t care to respond, and a lot of apologies to issue.
+Litsa and I realized something distressing yesterday afternoon: We haven’t been receiving about half of the emails that have been sent to us from What’s Your Grief readers and colleagues since early June.
+That’s a lot: A lot of emails we now need to catch up on, a lot of people who think we just didn’t care to respond, and a lot of apologies to issue.

-For non-techy people like myself, the reason why this happened boils down to the fact that the contact form on our website is not working as it should.
+For non-techy people like myself, the reason why this happened boils down to the fact that the contact form on our website isn’t working as it should.
 This is likely due to some website update we did incorrectly.
-Which, taking things a step further, occurred because we can’t afford to pay a company to do regular maintenance on our website.
-Not having regular IT support is a corner we could get away with cutting 2 or 3 years ago, but now, considering WYG’s current size and volume, I fear it will no longer fly.
+Taking things a step further, this occurred because we can’t afford to pay a company to do regular maintenance on our website.
+Not having regular IT support is a corner we could get away with cutting two or three years ago, but now—considering our current size and volume—I fear it will no longer fly.

 Things have to change.

 As a team, our vision for What’s Your Grief has always been the same.
 The reasons why we began the site are the same reasons we continue to dedicate ourselves to it on a daily basis.
 Nonetheless, growth has forced us to reevaluate our priorities.
 For a long time, our primary goal has been to provide grieving people with relatable, reliable, down-to-earth online grief support—with a few laughs and creative projects sprinkled in.
 Our secondary goal has been to make enough money to keep the site running.
 Many of you probably know where this is headed.